SamienRaahhat/E-Commerce-Recommendation-System/README.md

+# Problem Statement
+Modern E-commerce platforms host thousands of products across multiple categories, making it difficult for users to discover items relevant to their interests.
+Without effective recommendation systems, users may struggle to find suitable products, leading to reduced engagement and lower conversion rates.

-# E-Commerce-Recommendation-System
+# Objective
 The objective of this project is to build and evaluate multiple Recommendation Systems to predict products a user is most likely to interact with based on historical interaction data and product attributes.

-# E-Commerce-Recommendation-System
+# Deliverables

-Simulated e-commerce interaction data to build and evaluate recommendation algorithms including popularity-based, collaborative filtering, content-based filtering, and matrix factorization models.
+- Simulate a realistic e-commerce interaction dataset
+- Perform Exploratory Data Analysis (EDA) on user behavior and product interactions
+- Implement multiple recommendation algorithms
+- Evaluate recommendation performance using Precision@K and Recall@K
+- Compare algorithm effectiveness

 # 🛍️ E-Commerce Product Recommendation System